Contact Us

 No, the visa doesn’t provide such a right.
 But a residence permit does; the applicant gets it after a D7 visa.

 If the visa holder lives in Portugal for more than 183 days a year, they can change the tax residency to the Portuguese one.
-After that, they start to pay the personal income tax, solidarity, capital gains and other taxes, and get a beneficial tax status.
+After that, they start to pay the personal income tax, solidarity, capital gains and other taxes.

 A residence permit by investment is suitable for wealthy people who do not plan to move to Portugal.
 Investors need to spend only seven days a year in the country.
-A residence permit after the D7 visa obliges the holder to live in Portugal for at least six consecutive months or eight months in total during the year.
+A residence permit after the D7 visa obliges the holder to live in Portugal for 18 consecutive months or 16 months in total over 2 years.

 Within four months after getting a D7 visa, the holder must enter Portugal and apply for a residence permit.
 The Portuguese Migration Service, the SEF, accepts applications for residence.

 The application must be submitted in person and under a pre-booked appointment.
-In addition, a person submits their fingerprints for a biometrical residence permit card with the application.
+In addition, a person submits their fingerprints for a biometric residence permit card with the application.

 The applicant pays government fees and waits for a decision.
 After the application is approved, a residence permit card is sent to the investor’s registered address in Portugal.